jweather/kneditor/README.md

 Holding SHIFT while building keeps the cursor where it is.

+Tap M to cycle through symmetry modes, which construct extra parts mirrored/rotated around the symmetry axis (always the starting connector for now).

-# Camera controls
+## Camera controls
 Drag with the left mouse button to pan, drag with the right mouse button to rotate.
 Mouse wheel or CONTROL-Plus/Minus to zoom.

 Holding CTRL modifies the arrow keys to control the camera instead, rotating it around the selected piece to edit in a different plane.

+## File Operations
+Hit S to save, L to load.
+These should probably be CTRL-keys instead.

 # Bugs
 More bugs than features right now.

 # Todo
  - clone and shift current layer